 The following list of medications are in some way related to or used in the treatment of this condition.

 How can I help my child with social phobia?

 - Learn more about social phobia.
 Ask your child's healthcare provider for books or other information about social phobia.
 Work with your child's teacher to help your child in school.

 - Encourage your child to socialize.
-Help your child develop his social skills.
-Help him face his fears and develop ways of coping.
-Praise and reward your child.
+Help your child develop social skills.
+Help him or her face fears and develop ways of coping.

 - Be a positive role model for your child.
 If you struggle with anxiety, learn ways to control it.
 Your child learns from watching your behavior.
-He may be more likely to face his fears if he sees that you can.
+He or she may be more likely to face fears if he or she sees that you can.

 - Your child is not eating well or eats more than usual.

 - Your child is not sleeping well or sleeps more than usual.